- What we do

 To learn how you can help save lives, read more about our TRAINING PROGRAMS now.

-Have you completed our free training?Learn how to support people at risk with the QPR Suicide Prevention online training More...
+Have you completed our FREE online training?Learn how to support people at risk with the QPR Suicide Prevention online training More...

-Learn how to support those who have lost a loved one to suicide with the Living Hope Bereavement Support online training More...
+Would you like to know how to support those who have lost a loved one to suicide?
+Our Living Hope Bereavement Support online training is free Learn more here...

 Subscribe to newsletter